Formartha/compare-pdf/README.md

 PDF Visual Comparison Tool
 ==========================
 This utility compares PDF files visually by converting each page into images and then comparing them using OpenCV.
-It's particularly useful for identifying differences between PDF files that may not be apparent through text comparison alone.
+It is particularly useful for identifying differences between PDF files that may not be apparent through text comparison alone.

 Features
 --------